Personal Climb Logs

 Standing on the Summit of North America (1997-05-27).

-I have been actively peakbagging since I was ten years old, but I have only completed two significant lists: the New Hampshire 4000-footers, and the US State high points.
+I have been actively peakbagging since I was ten years old, but I have only completed three significant lists: the New Hampshire 4000-footers, the US State high points, and the 20 "Apex" county high points.
 Somehow I keep getting started on lists but get distracted by interesting mountains elsewhere that keep me from finishing.
 This leaves me with many lists where I have made some good progress, but still not near completion.

 Right now I am opportunistically getting what I can, with my interests including high-prominence peaks worldwide, and high points of countries, non-US states/provinces, and US counties.
 But any peak is fair game, and a quality ascent (or a nice ski descent) is always appreciated.